 Either way, give this recipe for kouneli me aspri saltsa (in Greek: κουνέλι με άσπρη σάλτσα, pronounced kou-NEH-lee meh AHS-pree SAHLT-sah) a try and introduce some new flavors into your kitchen.
 Think of cooking rabbit as a way to level up in the kitchen.
 It is a fun experience and one you will not forget.

 This dish requires three hours of marinating before cooking.
 The tastes in this dish are remarkable, and since most of us don't cook rabbit on a daily basis, this is an excellent recipe that shows off the best of all tastes: rabbit, white wine, garlic, and fresh herbs.
+However, if you are interested in other flavors, try a hearty rabbit stew with vegetables.

 - 3 1/2 pound rabbit (skinned and gutted, cut into serving size pieces)